 GEMS Heritage Indian School is a CBSE curriculum school which opened in 2016 in temporary premises at the GEMS New Millennium School on the Al Khail Road.
-It has now relocated to its permanent home next to the IMG World of Adventures site in Dubailand.
+It relocated in 2018 to its permanent home next to the IMG World of Adventures site in Dubailand.

 The story so far...